 Feeding the World, How Nita van Dam is Growing a Healthier and More Sustainable Food System with Nimble

-As part of the International Women’s Campaign, we will feature female producers who are making a difference.
+As part of the International Women’s Campaign, we will feature women working on Short Food Supply Chains who are making a difference.

 In a world where convenience is sacrificed to quality and ethical standards, Nita van Dam is slowly transforming how we perceive fresh food.
 She is not selling vegetables alone though as a part of her business Nimble she is building a vision of a food system that stands by farmers, strengthens communities, and respects the land that sustains our lives.

-Nimble proposes the concept that is very simple and is very deep: fresh and seasonable, pre-cut vegetable mixes.
-The thing is they make it special not just in the way they sell it but in the things they sell.
+Nimble proposes a concept that is both simple and deep: fresh, seasonable, pre-cut vegetable mixes.
+The thing is, they make it special not just in how they sell it, but in what they sell.
 All vegetables are either nature-inclusive or organic.
 Also, all the farmers are paid fairly.
-The customers can be assured that the ingredients are entirely Dutch since one can trace their origin to the Dutch roots.
+Customers can be assured that the ingredients are entirely Dutch, as their origins can be traced back to Dutch roots.

-It is never simple to create something worthwhile, and Nita is not afraid of being quite open about the challenges in her path.
+It is never easy to create something worthwhile, and Nita is not afraid to be quite open about the challenges in her path.
 A significant challenge, she says, is sales.
-We are in competition with a traditional and efficient food system, which is very conventional.
-In the Netherlands where price competition prevails over all other things the ability to create some space in which niche products that are values based exist takes an extraordinary degree of willpower.
+We are competing with a traditional, efficient food system that is very conventional.
+In the Netherlands, where price competition prevails over all else, the ability to create space for value-based niche products takes an extraordinary degree of willpower.
 There is also the struggle to start up: to be taken seriously, when you are not the most experienced, when you do not have the track record that large customers believe in.
-They are not mere business problems they are systemic problems and everyone struggling to create a more ethical and sustainable food system has faced them.
+They are not mere business problems; they are systemic problems, and everyone struggling to create a more ethical and sustainable food system has faced them.

 Now here is where Nita can shine through.
-Once she hired a salesperson and discovered that the problem was not a lack of network or knowledge, but it was some kind of rhythm of relationship-building, she and her co-founder discovered that they were the best people to be doing what they were doing.
-According to her, this is because they passionately believe in the product and this gives them the ability to explain the significance and definition of the product to the final customers.
+Once she hired a salesperson and discovered that the problem was not a lack of network or knowledge, but a rhythm of relationship-building, she and her co-founder realised they were the best people to be doing what they were doing.
+According to her, this is because they passionately believe in the product, which enables them to explain its significance and definition to final customers.
 Real care is sometimes the greatest sales weapon.

-Among the deepest lessons that Nita teaches is the lesson on the wisdom of seeking support.
-She admits that they realised that they should get assistance, especially in terms of operations and food safety.
-Although she had a degree in the field of food science, she had acknowledged her weaknesses and consulted with professionals who could help them.
+Among the deepest lessons Nita teaches is the wisdom of seeking support.
+She admits they realised they should seek assistance, especially in operations and food safety.
+Although she had a degree in food science, she acknowledged her weaknesses and consulted professionals who could help her.
 The best advice she received?
-Outsource individuals who can give you a better job than you in certain activities, and instead concentrate on the big picture.
+Outsource individuals who can give you a better job than you can in certain activities, and instead concentrate on the big picture.

-She says that growing the company means hiring individuals that are better than you to do the delegation and maximise your time.
-It is also a humility and business lesson- that you need to tend to your business and then sometimes you have to have faith in others to help you carry the burden.
+She says that growing the company means hiring individuals who are better than you to do the delegation and maximise your time.
+It is also a lesson in humility and business: you need to tend to your business, and sometimes you have to have faith in others to help you carry the burden.

 When prompted to list the most important thing she has learned, Nita answers something even bigger than business strategy.
 What she has learned was that it is important to work on a job that adds personal value and fun to it on a daily basis.